It was great.

 Out of all those things, the only time I felt bad was over the barns, and that wasn’t my fault.
 That was the moron’s fault, and the worst thing about it, after the fact the pussy ran off and blamed it on me, was that he burned down our landlord’s barns.
 But then, I sort of got the impression the landlord, an old farmer, didn’t much care, because the barns were worthless, should have been torn down a long time ago – and he got his insurance money.

 These days, that whole area is a new subdivision, so the barns would have been torn down anyway.
 He got them burned down for free, sold his fields for truckload of money, and retired a rich man.

-Not so surprisingly, the moron some years later died of alcoholism.
+Not so surprisingly, the moron some years later died of alcoholism and drug addiction.
 It turned out his whole family was composed of morons, because when he fell asleep on the couch and croaked, his sisters threw a glass of water on him to wake him up.
 Of course, he did not wake up, being dead.

 I haven’t been involved in a fire since I was 11.
 I still play with matches, though (only now it’s one of those disposable Bic lighters), so there’s still hope.